 The College of Central Florida’s EMS program is accredited by the Committee on Accreditation of Educational Programs for Emergency Medical Services Professions.
 CoAEMSP (pronounced Co-amps) is the only accrediting body for EMS programs recognized by the American Medical Association, and by NREMT, the agency that does national testing for EMT and Paramedic Certification.
-While graduates of non-accredited schools are currently allowed to take the national certification exam, this practice will end in 2013.
-After that only students from accredited schools will be allowed to sit for these exams.
+While graduates of non-accredited schools had been allowed to take the national certification exam, this practice ended in 2013.
+Only students from accredited schools are allowed to sit for these exams.
 CF is the only CoAEMSP accredited program in the Marion-Citrus-Levy area.

 You earn college credit.